 You’ve got superpowers!
 Little one cries and you crumble like a chewy chocolate chip cookie.
 Off you run to magically make a beloved stuffed animal reappear or heal a pinched finger with a kiss.
 In the eyes of our kids, parents have superpowers.
 And, you can boost yours – it’s just one delicious bite away!

 Hold on there, Momma!
 Are you still thinking about the cookie?
 I hear you!
-Whether you’re enduring pregnancy cravings or a busy parent simply trying to get something into your mouth while chasing your toddler around, nutrition can be challenging as a new parent.
+Whether you’re enduring pregnancy cravings or are a busy parent simply trying to get something into your mouth while chasing your toddler around, nutrition can be challenging.
+Especially as a new parent.
 Here’s what you need to know to boost your parent superpowers, one delicious bite at a time.

-Yum!
-Pickles and ice cream.
-Don’t laugh – we’ve all been there.
 Cravings can drive one wild during pregnancy!
 The whole concept of ‘eating for two’ can mislead us to thinking it’s okay to gorge on unhealthy foods.
 But, is there any chance your craving is a nutritional need in disguise?
 Could that hankering for a tub of double fudge ice cream be your body’s way of saying it needs more calcium?
 Try a handful of almonds.
-(Heck, go on and add a few dark chocolate chips to quiet your sweet tooth!)
-That yearning for another pickle could be a sign your body’s dehydrated?
-Time to drink some water, and maybe snack on some kelp chips or a banana.
-When you’re longing for a mouthful of sinfully delicious junk food, as your hand reaches to yank open the fridge door, take a breath and consider if there’s a healthier alternative to quench your craving?
+(Heck, go on and add a few dark chocolate chips to satisfy your sweet tooth!)
+Could that yearning for another pickle be a sign your body’s dehydrated?
+Time to drink some water!
+When you’re longing for a mouthful of sinfully delicious junk food, as your hand reaches to yank open the fridge door, take a breath and consider if there’s a healthier alternative to quench your craving.
 Eating whole nutritious foods is like giving your body an energizing boost.
-Zap!

 DHA – fish, squid, algae, omega-3 supplements